fallen-icarus/cardano-loans/README.md

 ##### Unlocking Finished/Lost Loans

-> NOTE: In the future, the step of unlocking finsihed loans may not be needed.
+> NOTE: In the future, the step of unlocking finished loans may not be needed.

 A borrower is able to clean up any Finished Active UTxOs as well as claim any expired Active UTxOs whose claim period has passed.